-- 2. "augmentation of labour" (to increase contractions of childbirth), for example when the - 3. helping in the management of incomplete or inevitable abortion.
+- 2. "augmentation of labour" (to increase contractions of childbirth), for example when the contractions of the uterus are not strong enough. - 3. helping in the management of incomplete or inevitable abortion.
 In the first trimester, emptying the uterus through a minor surgical procedure like vacuum aspiration or curettage (D & C) is generally considered primary therapy.
 In second trimester abortion, oxytocin infusion will often be successful in emptying the uterus.